4 Reasons Your Next Home Should Be A Pole Barn Home (with pictures to prove it!)

 On the other hand, the main structural component in pole barn homes—poles—are generally spaced anywhere from 6-12 feet apart.

-As you can imagine, this is a drastic reduction in the amount of material needed to construct the home.
+Purlins are installed horizontally on the poles, generally 24 inches apart.
+This reduces the amount of material needed to construct the home.
 In fact, the difference is clearly visible:

 And that’s just one aspect of the home!
 Pole barns use significantly fewer construction components than traditional homes in almost every stage of construction.